 Advanced Clinical Practitioner

-Did you know that Advanced Clinical Practitioners are now eligible to join the RCS as associate members?
-As an associate member, you will be able to access a range of valuable benefits and access a 50% discount on membership during 2018.
-Find out more and join today.
+Did you know that Advanced Clinical Practitioners are now eligible to join the RCS as a Surgical Team Member?
+As a Surgical Team Member, you will be able to access a range of valuable benefits.
+Learn more about membership and join today.

 Area of practice